MarkVelichkovskiy/markvelichkovskiy.github.io/Step Project Forkio/README.md

-# step-project-forkio
+# Step Project Forkio

-## About Step-project-forkio
+## About Step Project Forkio

 Step project is made as part of a training course in DAN.IT education training center.
 The main task of the project is to study how to work in a team of two novice programmers аnd to get necessary skills for such task.
-Step-project-forkio is an exmaple of website with adaptive and responsive design 320px, 768px and 1200px.
+Step Project Forkio is an exmaple of website with adaptive and responsive design for 320px, 768px and 1200px screen.
 This project manages its dependencies using npm.
-This project is build usind package builder Gulp.
+This project is build using package builder Gulp.
-Preprocessor SASS (SCSS) is used.
+Preprocessor SCSS is used.

 Header and section "People Are talking About Fork" is done by Maksym.

-Sections "Revolutionary Editor", "Here is what you get" and Fork Subscription Pricing is done by Mark.
+Sections "Revolutionary Editor", "Here is what you get" and "Fork Subscription Pricing is done by Mark.

 ## The latest version